EGI-Federation/documentation/content/en/users/data/management/rucio/commands/_index.md

 - `RSE` is the Rucio Storage Element or site that you wish to store the data at, the list of available RSEs can be seen for your VO with the command `rucio list-rses`.
-- `Lifetime` is how long you wish the file to exist, not specifyting will make the file permenant until rucio is told to delete it.
+- `Lifetime` is how long you wish the file to exist, not specifying will make the file permanent until rucio is told to delete it.
 - `Scope` can be used in many ways, but often can be an experiment name, or a user space, all users have their own scope assigned to them `user.<username>`.
 - `Register-after-upload` allows for files to be uploaded to the destination,